 What skills do emergency veterinarians need?

 “Because we're usually working with a lot of other specialists, we need a gentle touch in navigating between various opinions,” Dr. Butler says.
-She also points out that communication is key for interacting with pet owners.

 “You must be willing to think creatively,” Dr. Beymer says.
 “Some clients won’t have the money to cover the care that is really needed.”
 In these cases, emergency vets may need to come up with alternative solutions.